cloudcomes/k8s/apiserver/k8s-handler/README.md

 $ ./k8s-handler
 ```
 ### Access service
-make a request to http://localhost:8080,You should get output similar to this in IE:
+Make a request to http://localhost:8080/apis,You should get output similar to this in IE:
-APIServerHandler ServeHTTP---->WithPanicRecovery middleware---->Director ServeHTTP---->webService hanlder
+`APIServerHandler ServeHTTP---->WithPanicRecovery middleware---->Director ServeHTTP---->GoRestfulContainer hanlder `

+Make a request to http://localhost:8080/,You should get output similar to this in IE:
+`APIServerHandler ServeHTTP---->WithPanicRecovery middleware---->Director ServeHTTP---->nonGoRestfulMux ServeHTTP`